10

 How much does it cost?

-A bioclimatic house needn’t be either cheaper nor more expensive, uglier or nicer, than any other.
-The bioclimatic house doesn’t need the purchase and installation of complicated and expensive systems, but it just uses the regular architectural elements to increase the energetic performance and get a natural comfort.
-To achieve this, the bioclimatic design imposes a set of guidelines, but there still remains a lot of freedom to design according to individual taste.
-Siting of the building, consideration of solar access, collection of rainwater, using thermal mass to your advantage, correct fenestration and solar shading all can be taken into account when designing, and the end product you have is a much more energy efficient while being in tune with its surroundings and Nature.
+The bioclimatic house doesn’t need the purchase and installation of complicated and expensive systems, because it uses the regular architectural elements to increase the energetic performance and get a natural comfort.
+Cost savings begin with designing to maximize the assets of the site.
+Bioclimatic design imposes a set of guidelines, but there still remains a lot of freedom to design according to individual taste.
+Siting of the building, consideration of solar access, collection of rainwater, using thermal mass to your advantage, correct fenestration and solar shading are all good examples of techniques that can be taken into account when designing.
+The end product is much more energy efficient and in tune with its surroundings and Nature.

-Then, why is bioclimatic architecture is not well known?
+Then why is bioclimatic architecture not well known?

-Clothes mean much more to us that the need for thermal protection (started simple and sometimes lost to the concept of fashion), housing means more than the need for a comfortable place to live, and may represent, for example, a status symbol.
-As that symbol, it must adapt to the established standards of status, sometimes ignoring the environment (i.e. McMansions).
-Energy saving and taking advantage of the sun may not fit into these standards, but having an expensive conditioning system to overheat in winter and overcool in summer every single space in the house (even if it is seldom used) may seem necessary.
-The cultural inertia of the overdone, is hard to stop, because right now its working.…and energy prices go up.
+Clothes hold much more meaning to us than the need for thermal protection: starting simple, but now many original functionality features are lost to the concept of fashion.
+Housing, too, means more than the need for a comfortable place to live.
+Like fashion it now often represents a status symbol.
+As that symbol, it must adapt to the established standards of status like convenience and leisure, and sometimes ignoring basic functionalities like the environment (i.e. McMansions).
+Energy saving and taking advantage of the sun may not fit into these standards.
+From this perspective, having an expensive conditioning system to overheat in winter and overcool in summer every single space in the house (even if it is seldom used) may seem necessary.
+The cultural inertia of the “overdone” is hard to stop, even in the face of Climate Change and the 2008 economic bubble burst.
+Because right now many still think that consumption is necessary for economic growth, and that model is still working.… and yet energy prices continue to rise and minimum wage continues to flatline.

 * Passive solar architecture.

 It refers to housing design for the efficient use of solar energy.
-As it doesn’t use mechanical systems (thus the term passive), it is closely related to bioclimatic architecture, though the later doesn’t only deal with solar energy, but with other climatic elements.
-That’s why the term bioclimatic is a litle bit more general, and inclusive, although both work in the same direction.
+As it doesn’t use mechanical systems (thus the term passive), it is closely related to bioclimatic architecture, though the later also deals with other non-solar climatic elements.
+That’s why the term bioclimatic is a little bit more general, and inclusive, although both work in the same direction.

 * Active solar architecture.